apache/iotdb/docs/UserGuide/API/Programming-JDBC.md

    * Before executing a SQL statement with a Statement object, you need to create a Statement object using the createStatement() method of the Connection object.
    * After creating a Statement object, you can use its execute() method to execute a SQL statement
    * Finally, remember to close the 'statement' and 'connection' objects by using their close() method
-   * For statements with read results, we can use the getResultSet() method of the Statement object to get the result set.
+   * For statements with query results, we can use the getResultSet() method of the Statement object to get the result set.
    */
   public static void main(String[] args) throws SQLException {
     Connection connection = getConnection();